Note-taking & law school outlines

 Your first year of law school will be unlike any previous educational experience.
 You may be surprised to learn that, instead of working assignments and exams throughout the semester and earning grades, your entire grade for most law school classes will be based on your final exam score.
 Additionally, you will prepare and learn the rules of the law outside of the classroom, on your own time, and come to class prepared to apply what you have learned.

-Quickly developing a system to take notes in law school, and then translating your notes into a law school outline, will help ensure your study time is productive and reduce frustration.
+Quickly developing a system to take notes in law school, and then translating your notes into law school outlines, will help ensure your study time is productive and reduce frustration.
 The habits and systems you put in place for yourself early matter greatly to your final grades, eventual class ranking and employment opportunities.

 Everything starts with a good law school note-taking strategy.